Advertising Directives

 Any statement about the efficacy of services provided must be capable of being substantiated and be in accordance with prevailing accepted standards of best practice of chiropractic.

-Chiropractors shall not publicise their services by making any unsolicited and direct approach to a private individual who is not a patient, whether in person, or by mail,telephone, fax or other form of communication.
+Chiropractors shall not publicise their services by making any unsolicited and direct approach to a private individual who is not a patient, whether in person, electronic or physical mail, telephone (phone call or message), fax or other forms of communication.
 Chiropractors may approach representatives of organisations such as firms, companies, schools, clubs or other health professionals to publicise their services.

 Chiropractic services shall not be advertised in the form of any sales campaign (including door to door sales), exhibition, competition or any other activity (including lucky draws, fund-raising activities) in such a manner as to introduce, publicise or promote a clinic or any of its services, except with prior approval by the management committee.
 A member may consent to be interviewed, at the unsolicited request of any print or broadcast media organisation, whether in his/her professional or private capacity, provided that the interview is not such as to publicise his/her clinic to the general public.
 Publicity about a chiropractor or a practice which arises through, or from interviews with representatives of the media, and which may be regarded as likely to bring the profession into disrepute, should be avoided.
 A chiropractor should wherever possible request access to the article, statement or interview before publication or broadcast in the attempt to ensure that it does not contravene the provisions of the advertising directives.